 The above chart shows the percent of districts within each CESA that are currently using micro-credentialing.

 The above chart shows the percentage of teachers within each CESA that receive at least 15 hours/year of professional learning in tech/tech integration.

 Professional Learning Formats Used for Technology or Technology Integration

 The above table shows the large variety of professional learning formats being used by districts across all CESAs.
-The top choices districts leverage has stayed constant over the last three years.
+The chart shows the percent of districts that chose the format in their top five.